C'mon Inner Peace… I Don't Have All Damn Day

 My Sikh family are the happiest bunch of Punjabi’s I’ve ever seen, but no doubt, my sister-in-law wins the prize for most beautiful soul.
 Dressed in a stunning blue velvet lehenga, the girl DID NOT STOP dancing for one minute.
 But me?
 I was far too overwhelmed.

 A few aunties pulled me onto the dancefloor attempting to make me dance Bhangra, but it was futile.
-This gori is adept in Salsa dancing, maybe even a touch of Merengue, but Bhangra?
-No can do.
+This Jersey Girl is adept in Salsa dancing, maybe even a touch of Merengue, but Bhangra?

 The family continued to dance until it was time to leave.
 We were invited to another get-together at Manny’s uncle’s house, where more rituals and blessings were given to us.